AmirSabzalipour/CV/pages/work2.md

 .additional-column span.date {
     color: rgba(200, 144, 98, 1);
     margin-bottom: 0; /* Move the date up */
-    margin-top: -30px; /* Adjust margin to move up */
+    margin-top: auto; /* Align the date to the bottom */ }
-}

 .additional-column span.location {
     color: rgba(200, 144, 98, 1);
-    margin-top: 5px; /* Move the location to the left */
+    margin-top: auto; /* Align the location to the bottom */
     margin-left: -5px; /* Adjust margin to move left */
 }